 What Can You Do with a Master’s in Nursing?

-Nursing educators use their knowledge and experience to prepare and inspire the next generation of nurses.
+Nurse educators use the knowledge and experience they have gathered from working as a licensed registered nurse to prepare and inspire the next generation of nurses.
 This role isn’t limited to a classroom setting, however.
 Aside from teaching in colleges and universities, nursing educators can also teach in clinical settings like hospitals and physician’s offices.

 Health Policy Nurse